VA Horizon vs. Hiring In-House: Real Cost Comparison for Real Estate Investors

 Even experienced cold callers need 2–4 weeks of onboarding before they're operating at production speed.
 For wholesaling specifically, general sales experience doesn't translate directly - you'll need to build scripts, write objection-handling guides, record call examples, and run shadowing sessions.
 A conservative estimate is 20–40 hours of your personal time to get an in-house hire operational.
 That's time away from deal flow, and it resets every time you hire.

-Wholesaler verdict: Your time has value.
+Investor verdict: Your time has value.
 If you're billing it at your deal-closing rate, 30–40 hours of training time is a significant cost that never appears in the salary line item.

 3. Scalability: Fast vs. Slow